Demonstration of a quantum C-NOT Gate in a Time-Multiplexed fully reconfigurable photonic processor: Methods

-\section{Two-Qubit tomography setup}
+\subsection{Two-Qubit tomography setup}

-Photons coming from the TM setup travel to a 50:50 BS, this allows to probabilistically separate time-bins carrying a two-qubit state encoded in the joint polarization of the two photons.
-After they are split, the both photons pass through a combination of a half- and quarter-wave plates installed into motorized rotation mounts that we use to set the wave plate axes to implement projections on the Pauli bases according to the angle settings:\\
+Fig. \ref{fig:tomosetup} shows a sketch of the tomography setup.
+Photons coming from the TM setup travel to a 50:50 BS, after which, two combinations of a half- and quarter-waveplates installed into motorized rotation mounts implement projections on the Pauli bases according angle settings:\\

-After the two waveplates a PBS separates H and V polarized light and direct it to two SNSPDs.
-Such a combination of wave plate and PBSs allow to reconstruct the polarization of a single qubit, hence by employing two of them we can retrieve the joint polarization state of the two photons.
-We use this scheme in order to reconstruct the density operators of the Bell states generated combining C-NOT and Hadamard gate.